the wurtembergers AT gross-beeren

 HISTOFIG.

-habit, green trousers and black gaiters.
-After 1811 the facings (sky-blue
+breeches and black under-knees gaiters.
+After 1811 the facings were only

-or black) were only shown at collar, cuffs, turnbacks and piping.
-In
+shown at collar, cuffs, turnbacks and piping.
+In 1813 the

-1813 the characteristics helmet was replaced by a double-peaked shako.
-Buff or black
+characteristics helmet was replaced by a double-peaked shako.
+White

 double crossbelts.

-habit, and trousers.
+and trousers.
 Dark-green piped yellow facings.
-Black shako and crossbelts.
+Black shako and

-habit with yellow collar, cuffs and sash, and blue piped yellow lapels
+collar, cuffs and sash, and blue piped yellow lapels and turnbacks.

-and turnbacks.
 White crossbelts.
-Helmet similar to British Heavy
+Helmet similar to British Heavy dragoons (post 1812).

 5) The Wurtemberg Foot Artillery wore a greyish blue short-tailed